IqraaaGhafoor/ai-engineering-journey/README.md

 Some days it's a small script.
 Some days it's two hours stuck on one bug and a long notes file.
 Both go in.

-**Roadmap:** Python → Mathematics → Machine Learning → Deep Learning → NLP → GenAI & LLMs → ...
+**Roadmap:** Python → Machine Learning → Deep Learning → NLP → GenAI & LLMs → ...

 There's a specific end goal I'm working toward.
 I'll name it when I get closer.